 - Ted C. Wills.
 Advocate for a park master planning process and redesign that could make better use of the space and provide more amenities.
 Reuse of the parking lot and the school campus should be considered. - Roeding Park.
-Roeding Park lies directly west of the Tower District and has been identified in the Measure P implementation process as a top priority for park improvements.
 Advocate for a park master planning process and redesign that could make this park a more valuable asset for the City as a whole.